walmartlabs/lumbar/docs/libraries.md

 Outside of the additional parameter, this does not impact the include operation.

+### Overriding Modules

+It's possible to override modules that are defined in a library by creating a module in the root project lumbar config file and then importing the library module as a mixin.

+    "modules": {
+      "base": {
+        "mixins": [ {"name": "base", "library": "shared"} ] "scripts": [ "additiona-file.js" ]
+      }
+    }

+Alternatively modules can be removed from output by assigning `false` to that particular module's name in the root config.

 ### File Management

 Lumbar purposefully avoids tackling the hows of getting the shared library files into a location accessible to the project.
 There are too many different needs for this and many existing ways for doing package management.